saulpw/visidata/dev/checklists/manual-tests.md

     - -w and others should be set "globally" (work without -g option)
     - bin/vd -f xlsx sample_data/sample-sales-reps.xlsx -f json sample_data/y77d-th95.json.gz
         - the xlsx sheet should have filetype 'xlsx'
-    - bin/vd sample_data/sample-sales-reps.xlsx -f xlsx
+    - bin/vd sample_data/sample-sales-reps.xlsx -n -f xlsx
         - `o` another file
         - check that it loads
         - check that it does not show 'xlsx' on its sheet-specific options